 If your sweater isn’t picked up in as few as three to four weeks’ time, it can end up as carpet padding, insulation, and rags—or even overseas.

 “Unless your clothing has mildew or has been stained with a solvent like gasoline, textile waste mills can recycle it,” explains Cassi Happe, founder and sustainable fashion journalist at Curated Cassi.
 Textiles are cut into rags for industrial waste or ground into fiber to make insulation, carpet padding, yarn, or paper.
+Learn some more surprising facts you never knew about your own clothes.

 The upside?
 Recycling does reduce our greenhouse gas emissions.
 In 2014, the 89 million tons of municipal solid waste, like paper, plastic, and textiles recycled provided an annual reduction of carbon dioxide equivalent emissions comparable to removing over 38 million passenger cars from the roads for one year.